Causal Discovery with Unobserved Confounding and non-Gaussian Data: Introduction

-To avoid using overcomplete ICA and improve practical performance, \citet{entner2010discovering} and \citet{tashiro2014parcelingam} both propose procedures which test subsets of the observed variables and seek to identify as many pairwise ancestral relationships as possible; i.e., either (1) $u \in \an(v)$, (2) $v \in \an(u)$, or (3) $v \not \in \an(u)$ and $u \not \in \an(v)$. \citet{entner2010discovering} applies ICA to all subsets of the observed variables which do not have latent confounding. \citet{tashiro2014parcelingam} apply an iterative procedure similar to DirectLiNGAM to each subset of variables.
+To avoid using overcomplete ICA and improve practical performance, \citet{entner2010discovering} and \citet{tashiro2014parcelingam} both propose procedures which test subsets of the observed variables and seek to identify as many pairwise ancestral relationships as possible; i.e., either (1) $u \in \an(v)$, (2) $v \in \an(u)$, or (3) $v \not \in \an(u)$ and $u \not \in \an(v)$. \citet{entner2010discovering} apply ICA to all subsets of the observed variables which do not have latent confounding. \citet{tashiro2014parcelingam} apply an iterative procedure similar to DirectLiNGAM to each subset of variables.
 They show that the procedure used for certifying ancestral relationships is sound in the presence of confounding, but do not characterize the class of graphs which can be identified.
 In the appendix, we show a simple ancestral graph that cannot be discovered using the method of \citet{entner2010discovering}.
 For ParcelLiNGAM, we show in Section~\ref{sec:ancestral} that all ancestral relationships can indeed be discovered when the true causal graph itself is ancestral, but that the method will not identify all ancestral relationships for any non-ancestral BAP.
-While preparing the present paper (which is based on a preliminary version in Chapter 3 of \citet{wang2018thesis}, the Ph.D.~dissertation of the first author), we became aware of new work by \citet{maeda2020causal} who propose Repetitive Causal Discovery (RCD) for discovering mixed graphs.
-In Section~\ref{sec:ancestral} we show that RCD is not able to consistently identify all BAPs.